yoinknow/Documentation/features/autobuyback.md

 - **Burn transactions** are fully visible on Solana blockchain
 - **Buy operations** happen internally within the program
 - Only the burn will show as an external transaction
-- The "purchase" is actually an internal ledger update
+- The buyback "purchase" is actually an internal ledger update
 {% endhint %}

 ### Internal Mechanics Explained

 {% hint style="warning" %}
-**🔄 How the "Buy" Works Internally:**
+**🔄 How the "Buyback" Works Internally — and Why There’s No Visible SOL Inflow on Solana Explorer:**
-- SOL moves from treasury vault to bonding curve liquidity pool
+- SOL moves internally from the **treasury vault** to the **bonding curve liquidity pool**
-- Token quotation changes to reflect increased SOL reserves
+- The token quotation updates to reflect the increased SOL reserves
-- **No actual SOL leaves the bonding curve** - it's an internal transfer
+- **No actual SOL leaves the bonding curve** — it’s simply an internal transfer between vaults (treasury → AMM vault)
-- This creates tokens for burning without external market impact
-- Result: Treasury balance decreases, curve liquidity increases, tokens get burned
+- **Result:** Treasury balance decreases, curve liquidity increases, and tokens are burned

-**💡 Why You Only See Burns:**
+**💡 Why You Only See Burns on Solan Explorer:**
-- The purchase is an internal AMM ledger adjustment
+- The “purchase” is recorded as an internal AMM ledger adjustment
-- No external buy/sell pressure on the market
-- Only the final burn transaction appears on-chain
+- Only the final **burn transaction** appears on-chain, since SOL never leaves the bonding curve account — it’s just reallocated between internal vaults
-- This maintains price stability during buyback operations
 {% endhint %}

 **🔥 Autobuyback is enabled by default** for all tokens and operates automatically without any user intervention required.

-**📊 Monitor your token's buyback activity** on the token page to see real-time burn statistics and treasury utilization.